robin-raymond/zax.io/compiler-directives.md

 [[compiler,target,env,special="professional"]]
 ````

-A compiler will expose a module with compile-time functions to read and write literals in a programmatic methodology rather than through directives.
+A compiler will expose a module with compile-time functions to read and write literals in a programmatic methodology rather than through compiler directives (including the ability to adjust compile-time flags).
 Directives are included for convenience for quick access to literal values.

 ### `lock-free` directive

-A `once` keyword will automatically generate thread safe barriers around a singleton's instance construction to ensure only a single instance will ever be constructed regardless of the threads accessing.
-However, this is additional overhead that might not always be necessary.
-The `[[lock-free]]` directive disables the creation of this protective code around a singleton instance creation and assumes that construction of a type will happen entirely single threaded without any possibility of multiple threads competing for an instance creation.
+A `lock-free` directive disables the creation of this safety code around a singleton's instance creation and assumes that construction of a type will happen entirely single threaded without any possibility of multiple threads competing for an singleton's instance creation.
+Normally, a `once` keyword will automatically generate thread-safe barriers around a singleton's instance construction to ensure only a single instance will ever be constructed of a variable (regardless of the number of threads accessing a variable).
+However, this adds additional safety overhead that might not always be necessary.

 ````zax
 MyType :: type {